maxchin0701/mollyHistoricalIntrogress/AGRHistIntrogress/output/pForAGRCactus/chrMAF/README.md

-Data directory for reference genome and interval lists.
+Output directory for chromsome-split .MAF and index files.